MischaU8/yumyum/selections/select-adjacent_3F0MIifyfoc.md

 Version:
 Uploaded: 2023-04-17

-yum yum
+To use the *Select Adjacent* command start by making a selection then press `F` on the keyboard and locate *Select Adjacent*.

-Floyd here with a quick look at the select adjacent command in Plasticity to use the select the Json command start by making a selection then press F on the keyboard and locate select adjacent this handy command can be a quick way to grow or expand a selection with ease
+This handy command can be a quick way to grow or expand a selection with ease.